julianje/Bishop/README.md

 ## About

-Bishop, after [Washington Bishop](http://en.wikipedia.org/wiki/Washington_Irving_Bishop), is a python (2.7) package for modeling  [Theory of mind](http://en.wikipedia.org/wiki/Theory_of_mind).
+Bishop, after [Washington Bishop](http://en.wikipedia.org/wiki/Washington_Irving_Bishop), is a python (3) package for modeling  [Theory of mind](http://en.wikipedia.org/wiki/Theory_of_mind).
 Given some observable behavior, Bishop infers (through Bayesian inference over a rational model of decision making and planning under uncertainty) the cost and reward functions that explain the agent's choices and actions.

 ## Install and uninstall

 	python setup.py install
 	pip uninstall Bishop

-## Troubleshooting

-    ImportError: No module named 'MDP'

-Bishop is not compatible with python 3.x.
-Try using python 2.7 instead

-### Using python 2.7

-If you create a new python 2.7 environment and you install Bishop, you may get an error when installing django.
-You can fix this by forcing the installation to use django 1.11:

-    pip install django==1.11

 ## Using Bishop